waltherwj/AI-and-FEA-model/README.md

 * Automate Geometry and Mesh Generation Step

   * Create script for generating model inside of Workbench
-  * Create script for calling the geometry-generating script
   * Create script for saving the geometry and mesh